jacobtipp/bloc-state/packages/react-bloc/README.md

     // required: a pure selector function for deriving your state
     selector: (state) => state.name.last,

-    // optional: decide which state changes a component should react to
-    // it will rerender for all state changes by default
+    //optional: a predicate function that allows/ignores a state change, returns true by default
     listenWhen: (state) => state.id === id,

     // optional: decide when a component should suspend based on current state